-This increase excludes a possible Forestry Differential (read more on page 9) and an increase a Rural Water Scheme is considering for its members.
-Ratepayers outside of these two groups will not be impacted by any changes.
+This increase excludes the Forestry Differential that may be applied as per Page 9 and an increase that a particular Rural Water Scheme is considering recommending for its members.
+Other ratepayers will not be impacted by these two changes.

 To read more about how this rate is made up view page 17 of this document.